jasonacox/Powerwall-Dashboard/tools/DOCKER.md

 * Oracle VM [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Download [Ubuntu 22.10](https://releases.ubuntu.com/kinetic/) Server ISO - Create VM
 * Changed Network mode to "Bridged Adapter" (allows VM to get its own DHCP IP on the local LAN)
-* Standard install and activated SSH so I can remote in (ssh in to VM)
+* Standard install and activated SSH so you can remote in (ssh in to VM)

 Docker Install